Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Single-target

-**Attack:** Agility
+**Targeted defense:** Agility

 **Duration:** Concentration

 </div>

 As you pray to your god, your ally transforms into living lightning, electrocuting everything in their path.
 For the duration of this effect, their movement speed is doubled, attacks of opportunity against them have disadvantage and they may pass through enemy tiles.
-Whenever they pass through a tile of another creature on their turn, make an Agility attack against that creature.
+Whenever they pass through a tile of another creature on their turn, make a special attack against Agility against that creature.
 If you hit, deal 1d12 + Presence electric damage to that creature.
 If you miss, they suffer the attack's effects at half efficacy.
 This effect cannot damage a single creature more than once each turn.

 ### Genesis of Accumulation